UUSD is committed to developing and supporting the use of technology for high quality teaching and learning.

 Taking Care of the Chromebook

 - Students are responsible for the general care of the Chromebook they have been issued by the school.

-- Chromebooks that are broken or fail to work properly must be taken to the computer technicians in the Tech Office as soon as possible so that they may be repaired.
+- Chromebooks that are broken or fail to work properly must be reported to the Tech Office as soon as possible so that they may be repaired.

 - District-owned Chromebooks must never be taken to an outside computer service for any type of repair or maintenance.